briandfoy/perl7faq/README.md

 Answers to your questions about Perl 7.

-## What's Perl 7
+## What's Perl 7?

 Perl 7 is Perl v5.32 with saner, more modern defaults.
-It's transitional major version before we get to breaking changes.
+It's a transitional major version before we get to breaking changes.

-There's a [Perl 7 Proposal](https://github.com/Perl/perl5/wiki/The-Proposal-for-Perl-7) in the wiki for the [perl5 repo](https://github.com/Perl/perl5/).
+There's a [Perl 7 proposal](https://github.com/Perl/perl5/wiki/The-Proposal-for-Perl-7) in the wiki for the [perl5 repo](https://github.com/Perl/perl5/).

 ## Why not Perl 32 (or 34)?